donbright/rust-lang-cheat-sheet/README.md

  "Hello" in Hindi is नमस्ते ('Namaste')
 "###;

-usize, isize              // for loops, vector length, etc
+usize, isize              // this is the pointer size. used in loops, vector length, etc

 let numx: u16 = 42;       // casting, start with 16 bit unsigned integer
 let numy: u8 = x as u8;   // cast to unsigned 8 bit integer